sidernes/sidernes/README.md

 👋 Hi there

-I'm Ricardo, a software developer with over 7 years of experience, committed to creating innovative and high-quality tools.
-Throughout my career, I have developed solutions that have had a significant impact, improving processes and outcomes in various projects.
-My contribution has been useful and versatile, adapting to dynamic and challenging environments to ensure success and productivity.
+I'm Ricardo, a software developer with a solid foundation of experience, passionate about working with new technologies.
+I have worked on both frontend and backend projects, contributing to innovative and impactful solutions.
+My versatility and adaptability in dynamic and challenging environments have ensured the success and productivity of the projects I have been involved in.

 ---